 - 7 Steps guide to Effective Personal Tutoring:

 - 7 Steps guide to Engaging Student with PDP

-- Download the Plymouth University Personal Tutoring policy (updated 2016).
+- Download the University of Plymouth Personal Tutoring policy (updated 2016).

 An self-evaluation tool to support assist